iagoslc/ZipfsLaw_Quadrilatero_Ferrifero/README.md

 ```

-    Figure 3 - Left - Descending order rank of known gold deposits of Quadrilátero Ferríferowith the power-law regression curve (red line) and the Zipf’s curve (black line).
-Right - Log-log rank-size plot showing the known gold deposits, the power-law regression curve(red), and the Zipf’s curve (black).
-The observed maximum rank is shown in a dashed vertical blue line (rank 8).
+    Figure 3 - Left - Descending order rank of known gold deposits of Quadrilátero Ferrífero with the power-law
+	regression curve (red line) and the Zipf’s curve (black line).
+Right - Log-log rank-size plot showing the
+	known gold deposits, the power-law regression curve(red), and the Zipf’s curve (black).
+The observed maximum
+	rank is shown in a dashed vertical blue line (rank 8).